NoraPDev/Property-pricing/README.md

 * State business requirements.

 ### Analysis
-Results of the data analysis
+* Results of the data analysis.

 ### Prediction
-Prediction for the inherited properties
+* Prediction for the inherited properties

 ### Predictor
-A form used for new predictions
+* A form used for new predictions, based on input added by user.

+Correlation Heatmap: shows the correlation between all the columns with each other

 ## **Data**
 Scenario wise the data is provided to us by the client, who has found it on the internet.
 The dataset is available at [Kaggle](https://www.kaggle.com/datasets/codeinstitute/housing-prices-data)